Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Discussion

 This paper introduces SPROD, a prototype-based method enhancing out-of-distribution (OOD) detection robustness against unknown spurious correlations.
 SPROD refines class prototypes by identifying and then adjusting for potential subgroups influenced by spurious features, thereby aligning representations with core, invariant class characteristics.
 A key strength is SPROD's efficiency and adaptability: as a post-hoc method, it integrates with various pre-trained feature extraction models without requiring retraining, additional OOD data, or hyperparameter tuning.

-Experimental results consistently show SPROD's superior performance across five diverse SP-OOD benchmarks, including our newly introduced Animals MetaCoCo dataset.
-Our evaluations also reveal that fine-tuning the feature backbone on in-distribution data can degrade SP-OOD detection performance.
+Experimental results consistently demonstrate the superiority of SPROD across ten convolutional and transformer-based backbones and five diverse SP-OOD benchmarks, including the newly introduced Animals MetaCoCo dataset.
+Our evaluations also reveal that fine-tuning the feature backbone on ID data can degrade SP-OOD detection performance.
 Furthermore, investigations into scoring mechanisms highlighted the advantages of distance-based approaches over softmax-based scoring for SP-OOD detection, particularly affirming the design choices in SPROD.

 SPROD offers a scalable solution for improving robustness in OOD detection.
-While demonstrating significant advancements, SPROD's current formulation relies on class labels from the in-distribution training data to construct class-conditional prototypes.
+While demonstrating significant advancements, SPROD's current formulation relies on class labels from the ID training data to construct class-conditional prototypes.
 This reliance aligns with the typical assumptions of the spurious correlation setting, which presumes access to data samples with spuriously correlated labels.
-Future work could explore theoretical justifications for the observed benefits of its generative-like scoring mechanism or investigate more expressive methods for modeling class-conditional distributions.
+SPROD is not always the single best-performing method on every metric or in every setting (particularly in the conventional setting), but it remains competitive with the best-performing approaches.
+Such trade-offs are common in robustness research, where minor reductions in overall accuracy are often accepted to attain higher worst-group performance.
+Future work could explore theoretical justifications for the robustness of the generative-like scoring mechanism or investigate more expressive approaches for modeling class-conditional distributions.